 My all-time favorite game that can be played solo OR as a group of any size is Bananagrams – I’m warning you, it’s addictive!

-Final Thoughts on How to Keep Busy During a Quarantine
+Final Thoughts on Stress-Reducing Activities That Keep You Busy During a Quarantine

 By no means is this a complete list of mentally stimulating activities.
 I certainly hope it gives you some ideas of things you can do to keep your mind active during this unusual time we are experiencing.
 If you have additional suggestions, please let me know in the comments!